andrewcopp/coup/PROPOSAL.md

 5. Challenge Recall - What percentage of bluffs made by the opponent are caught by the agent?

 ### Project Design
-The project can be broken down into three stages with optional stages after that.
+The project can be broken down into three stages.

 Three Stages
 1. Setup
 2. Learning
 3. Testing

-Optional Stages
-4. Artificial Intelligence
-5. Deployment

 _Setup_
 The beginning of this project will be codifying the rules of Coup into a playable game.
 While we want the learner to figure the game out on its own, we need to make sure there are hard and fast rules so that the learner can figure out where the edge of the playing field is.